Birds of Tommy Thompson Park

 Enhancing Bird Habitats

-Bird habitat enhancements at TTP have targeted a number of species:
+Bird habitat enhancements at Tommy Thompson Park have targeted a number of species:

 - Around the Cell One Wetland, a bank was constructed to target nesting bank swallows and was an immediate success — swallows were observed digging nests within days of its completion.

 - Small bird boxes throughout the site are intended for use by tree swallows and eastern bluebirds.

 - American kestrel, owl and waterfowl boxes for cavity nesters have been installed in various locations throughout the park.

 - Duck platforms or tubes have been situated in strategic locations around the Cell One Wetland to encourage marsh-nesting waterfowl.

 - Habitat brush piles throughout the park create micro-climates and are used by various bird species for nesting and foraging.